RecondoYuk/winelist/wine_pages/Head_High.md

+---
-# Head High Pinot Noir
+title: Head High
+description: A Youthful and fun Pinot Noir that supports social and environmental causes with every bottle
+---

 ## Fast Facts
 *Cherries, Cranberry, White Pepper, Pomegranate*
 *A Youthful and fun Pinot Noir that supports social and environmental causes with every bottle*